andrea-cavallo-98/andrea-cavallo-98.github.io/_portfolio/4AML.md

 ---

 The first goal of the project is to implement and test BiSeNet, a deep network for semantic segmentation, on Cityscapes.

 Secondly, the projects aims at training the network on a domain-adaptation task.
 In particular, the network is trained using the labeled GTA5 dataset as source domain and the unlabeled Cityscapes as target domain.
-A discriminator network is employed to distinguish between the two domains and help in learning meaningful representations
+A discriminator network is employed to distinguish between the two domains and help in learning meaningful representations.

 In conclusion, the performances of domain adaptation are improved by implementing a pseudo labeling technique.
 In particular, pseudo labels are generated for the target domain (Cityscapes) and are used for training in the next iteration.

 Check out the repository for the project [here](https://github.com/andrea-cavallo-98/Advanced-Machine-Learning)!